 Emancipation is the process of achieving the same legal treatment as an adult even if you are still under 18.
 In many families where the children and parents have severe confrontations or the child already supports themselves financially, the minor child may be able to seek emancipation to become their own legal person and take control of their own life.

 If you are 16 or 17 and want to seek emancipation from your parents, contact The Queenan Law Firm’s Texas emancipation lawyers today.
-Our attorneys can help you understand the legal effects and process for seeking emancipation in Texas in a free legal consultation.
-To schedule your free consultation, contact our law offices today at (817) 719-8082.
+Our attorneys can help you understand the legal effects and process for seeking emancipation in Texas in a confidential legal consultation.
+To schedule your confidential consultation, contact our law offices today at (817) 476-1797.

 Emancipation Laws in Texas

 Emancipation is sometimes called “divorcing” your parents, and the effect is quite similar to divorce.
 Minors under 18 are legally connected to their parents until they turn 18 and become legal adults.
 By emancipating yourself, you sever the legal connection, much like in a divorce case, and are allowed to stand on your own as your own independent legal person.

 Emancipation is governed by Texas Family Code § 31.001 and the following sections.
 To qualify for emancipation in Texas, you must meet a few requirements:

 - You must live in Texas – You cannot reach across state lines to take advantage of Texas’ emancipation laws if your state has different rules.